 The respondent is a 40-year-old Syrian woman who crossed the border together with her husband and nine other relatives.
 On June 6, they left the city center of Edirne, walked around 7km to the border, and crossed the Evros/Meriç River.
 The 11 Syrians were between the ages of 16 and 43, and two of them were women.

-They crossed into Greece around 9 pm and walked until 3 am, covering around 25km.
-Given the description of the locations, the point of crossing must have been in the area around Kastanéai.
+They crossed into Greece around 9 PM and walked until 3 AM, covering around 25km.
+Given the description of the locations, the point of crossing must have been in the area around Kastanies.

-Suddenly two officers apprehended the group.
-The respondent is sure that the officers had been using night vision devices and therefore were able to find them.
+Suddenly two men in uniform apprehended the group.
+The respondent is sure that they had been using night vision devices and therefore were able to find them.
 The respondent stated that the officers started beating them immediately with a branch and then an object she described as a “plastic stick”.

-According to the respondent, one of the officers was wearing a blue Greek police uniform, the other was wearing a green camouflage uniform, and both were wearing black balaclavas.
+According to the respondent, one of the men who attacked them was wearing a blue Greek police uniform, the other was wearing a green camouflage uniform, and both were wearing black balaclavas.
 The respondent carried €140 on her, her husband €220.
 The officers took €100 from the respondent and the full €220 from her husband.
 They also took their phone and all their other belongings.